 The NWGRC Council as the plan's Steering Committee, with stakeholders and members of the public, participated in a regional Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis at its September 21, 2023 meeting, and in a series of public and stakeholder meetings from October 3, 2023- December 4, 2023.
-These SWOT results were transcribed into a series of needs and opportunities, shown on the following pages.
-NWGRC staff reviewed the previous Regional Plan, the Statewide Comprehensive Outdoor Recreation Plan (SCORP), the Transportation Improvement Plans of MPOs within and adjacent to the region, the GDOT Statewide Transportation Improvement Plan, Regional Plans of neighboring Regional Commissions, 2045 Georgia Land Use Trends (GLUT), areas of Conservation and Development and Areas Requiring Special Attention, and regional data, to identify priority needs and opportunities.
-The Winter 2023 Regional Priorities Survey results also informed the regional needs and opportunities.
-Each Need and Opportunity shown in bold is a priority need or opportunity and is addressed in the Regional Work Program.
+NWGRC staff reviewed the previous Regional Plan, the Statewide Comprehensive Outdoor Recreation Plan (SCORP), the Transportation Improvement Plans of MPOs within and adjacent to the region, the GDOT Statewide Transportation Improvement Plan, Regional Plans of neighboring Regional Commissions, 2045 Georgia Land Use Trends (GLUT), areas of Conservation and Development and Areas Requiring Special Attention, and regional data.
+The Winter 2023 Regional Priorities Survey results also informed the regional needs and opportunities, which are described on the following pages.
+Those needs and opportunities were further refined to form the Priority Needs and Opportunities shown on p.35 which are addressed in the new regional work program, 2024-2028.